How To Tell If Someone Is Truly Smart Or Just Average

 As society evolves, it’s becoming more and more complex.
 There are more people, more tools, and more knowledge, all globally connected in complicated ways.
 Therefore, people who are able to model how this more complex reality works will be far more successful at navigating it.
 Or, as Ray Dalio says in his book, “Truth — or, more precisely, an accurate understanding of reality — is the essential foundation for any good outcome.”

 People who are able to model how a complex business works in their minds are more likely to be successful business leaders, because they must understand the complex subtleties of finance (balance sheet, cash flow, and income statements), HR (recruiting and managing A+ players), product development, marketing/sales, and how they all interact with their mental models of their various stakeholders (community, customers, suppliers, employees, investors).
 Before an architect can build a house, he or she must first design a model of that house.
 That architect must have an understanding of how the electrical, plumbing, design, materials, pricing, and so on come together to create a safe, beautiful building at the right price that the market will purchase.
-Someone who architects are skyscraper must have a much more complex latticework of mental models than someone who models a two-bedroom house.
+Someone who architects a skyscraper must have a much more complex latticework of mental models than someone who models a two-bedroom house.

 Furthermore, as people progress in their careers, they must evolve the amount, diversity, and quality of their mental models if they want to have higher and higher levels of success and impact: